Computer Vision Syndrome

 - Position your computer so that your eyes are level with the top of the monitor.
 This allows you to look slightly downward at the screen.

-- Try to avoid glare on your computer screen from windows and/or lights.
+- If possible, move your monitor to avoid glare on your screen from windows and/or lights.

-- Choose a comfortable, supportive chair that ensures your feet are flat on the floor, back is supported, and can be easily adjusted to the proper height for your computer keyboard and screen.
+- Choose a comfortable, supportive chair that ensures that your feet are flat on the floor, your back is supported, and the chair can be adjusted to the proper height for your computer keyboard and monitor.

 - If you notice that your eyes are dry, simply try blinking more often.
 This will help to relieve dry eyes and help you avoid itching, blurry eyes.
 A quality lubricating eye drop may also prove beneficial.

 - Consider practicing the “20-20-20 Rule” while working at your computer.
-The graphic below illustrates this rule:
+See the illustration below: